olabiyi/non-model_RNA_Seq/non_model_RNA_Seq.rst

      * *Split_representative_fasta*: Split the fasta file of the representative transcripts to 1000 parts for parallelization when running blast using the ``fasta_splitter`` module. *From this step onwards, analyses are performed on subsamples of the representative transcripts*.
 Recombining the results is done in steps *Merge_refseq_blastx_xmls* and *Merge_blast_results*.

-     * Using Blast2GO
+     * Prepare XML file for functional annotation using Blast2GO
-        * *Refseq_protein_blastx*: Query the representative tanscripts with blastx against Refseq protein database using the ``blast`` module and output the results in XML format.
+        * *Refseq_protein_blastx*: Query the representative tanscripts with blastx against NCBI's Refseq protein database using the ``blast`` module and output the results in XML format.
         * *Merge_refseq_blastx_xmls*: Merge the XML files produced in the previous step for the transcript subsamples in preparation for functional annotaton using Blast2GO with the python script "BlastXMLmerge.py" using the ``Generic`` module.
 The Xml file generated from this step can then be export to Blast2GO desktop for function annotation.

      * Using Trinotate